The 7 best open source Freshdesk alternatives for 2026

 I'm looking for a self hosted alternative to Freshdesk.
 Essentially I'm looking for a ticket system, that can be answered via a web interface and via email.

 That's where open source software often enters the picture.
-It’s a popular route for teams who are after more flexibility, control, and, let's be honest, a way to manage costs.
+It’s a popular route for teams who are after more flexibility and direct control.
 But jumping into the world of open source can feel like a lot.
 Which tools are actually being updated?
 Which ones have the features your team can't live without?

 That's exactly why we put this list together.
 We’re going to walk through seven of the top open source and modern alternatives to Freshdesk, breaking down what they’re good at, where they fall short, and who they’re for.
 By the end, you should have a much clearer picture of what might work for you.